stealjs/steal/docs/pages/migrating.md

 The old Steal always produced a `production.js` file, but this is no longer the case.
 Though configurable, by default the new Steal will place the production file in `dist/bundles` and it will be named after your main module.

-You will also need to add the following to your `stealconfig.js` file to be able to build the CanJS projects:
+You will also need to add the following to your `stealconfig.js` file to be able to build the CanJS projects (note if you are using NPM this isn't necessary):

     System.buildConfig = {
       map: {